Danube International School Vienna: History

 The school began in 1990 as a response to quotas imposed by the other international schools in Vienna, which had restrictions on the number of Austrians that could attend their schools.
-The school started as 'Pawen International Community School' with 9 students and by the end of the first year, in June 1992, the intake had risen to over 170 students.
+The school started as Pawen International Community School with 9 students and by the end of the first year, in June 1992, the intake had risen to over 170 students.
 The school reformed as Danube International School Vienna in 1992 and international students were allowed to enroll.
 The school outgrew the first building in Schrutkagasse in the 13th District of Vienna (which now houses a Rudolf Steiner School), and relocated to a building at Gudrunstraße 184, in the 10th District.
 That location was home to DISV from 1992 to 1999.

 Current state

-Currently, the school resides at Josef-Gall-Gasse 2, which is in the Second District of Vienna.
-It is located directly next to the Danube Canal, which is what the school was named after.
-The tuition fees reach up to 40,000 euros per year.
+Danube International School Vienna is located at Josef-Gall-Gasse 2 in Leopoldstadt, Vienna's 2nd district.
+According to the school's published fee schedule for 2026–27, standard annual tuition ranges from €18,226 for its lowest listed level to €35,240 for Grade 12.